 Despite some lulls in the suspense and an uneven performance from the adult actors, IT is definitely worth watching.
 Fans of the source material do complain that the television movie watered down a lot of what makes the book great, but I speak for the audience that never read the book (and certainly every book adaptation has to keep both readers and non-readers in mind) when I say that it both entertained me and gave me some slight creeps.
 IT may not be “hide under the sofa” scary (remember this was 1990 pre-X Files or Twin Peaks network television) but the story certainly stays in your head for a while after the end.

 Speaking of the end, this is where the movie does fall apart completely.
 After hours of build-up and suspense, we are given a rather unsatisfying finale.
-What had been offered a very long meditation about the fear that resides in the recesses of our minds, but instead we are given an ending which centers around killing the very real creature that lives in the sewers.
-This diminishes the fear factor of most of the film that came before.
-It would have been great it IT had been something The Losers Club couldn’t really pin down as an actual physical form, making IT harder to kill.
+After a laborious meditation on the fear that resides in the recesses of our minds, we are given an ending which centers around killing the very real creature that lives in the sewers.
+This diminishes most of what the film was working towards up to that point.
+It would have been great if IT had been something The Losers Club couldn’t really pin down as an actual physical form, making IT harder to kill.
 It’s a big problem that perhaps the remake will resolve – but we will have to wait until part two of those movies to find out.

 The movie did interest me enough to pick up the book and take a very long read, though.
-If another task of a movie adaptation is to be good enough to get people to pick up the source material than IT succeeded in that wise.
+If another task of a movie adaptation is to be good enough to get people to pick up the source material than IT succeeded.

 The Stand (1994)